Home

 • A high ranking person in an organization, as in , "The big shots came down to see the new plant we built."

-• Blowin' and Goin'
+• Blowin' and goin'

 • Making rapid progress or doing extremely well